-Defining Stress according to State
+Defining Stress based on its State

 Stress states are subdivided as follows:

-3. Triaxial or three-dimensional stress state: present if the forces can act in any direction.
+3. Triaxial or three-dimensional stress state: This is present if the forces can act in any direction.
 Similar to the planar stress state, three main axes are defined which are all situated perpendicular to one another.

-Three-dimensional stress states can only be analyzed from strain measurements if the strain can be measured along the third axis, i.e. in the object's depth.
+Three-dimensional stress states can only be analyzed using strain measurements if the strain can be measured along the third axis, i.e. in the object's depth.
 This is found for example in model measuring techniques where strain gauges can be cast into plastic models.
-This is also possible in civil engineering where strain measuring equipment can be embedded in concrete during pouring.
+This is also possible in civil engineering where strain measuring equipment can be embedded in the concrete during pouring.